pagkly/Zed/Investopedia3/Technical Job Skills.md

 Technical Job Skills
 ## What Are Technical Job Skills?

-Technical job skills, sometimes referred to as [hard skills](https://www.investopedia.com/terms/h/hard-skills.asp), are specific talents and expertise an individual possesses, helping him perform a certain task or job.
-These differ from [soft skills](https://www.investopedia.com/terms/s/soft-skills.asp), which instead describe character and personality traits.
+Technical job skills, sometimes referred to as [[hard skills]](https://www.investopedia.com/terms/h/hard-skills.asp), are specific talents and expertise an individual possesses, helping him perform a certain task or job.
+These differ from [[soft skills]](https://www.investopedia.com/terms/s/soft-skills.asp), which instead describe character and personality traits.

 Technical skills are abilities an individual acquires through practice and learning, although they may bring an inherent propensity for a certain skill.
 An individual who possesses a particular proficiency for coding, for instance, would have a sought-after technical skill as a job candidate at a software or technology company.